A quicker method for baking potatoes that are crispy, fluffy, and perfect for loading up with your favorite baked potato toppings.

 Sure, you can shortcut it with the microwave but they’re just not the same.
 The potato skins end up papery and dry while the flesh gets gluey and dense.

-After discovering a method for cooking quick baked sweet potatoes, I was dying to try it with regular baked potatoes too.
+After discovering a method for cooking quick baked sweet potatoes, we couldn’t wait to try it with regular baked potatoes too.

-Smaller spuds take about 25 to 30 minutes while larger ones (like the 13 oz one pictured above) will run you 35 to 40 minutes.
+Smaller spuds will take about 25 to 30 minutes while larger ones (like the steakhouse-style 13 oz potato pictured above) will run you 35 to 40 minutes.

 After making these quick baked potatoes a bunch we’ve noticed a few things: